-- Before you begin, create a list of tasks.
+- Before you begin, create an IT Checklist of tasks.

 - Use an established system to manage complex IT project deliveries.